Tina McGee

 Tina McGee is a fictional character appearing in The Flash comic book series published by DC Comics.
 She first appeared in The Flash (vol. 2) #3.
-Tina McGee is a nutritionist and researcher for STAR Labs.
+Tina McGee is a nutritionist and researcher for S.T.A.R.
+Labs.

-Tina McGee made her live action debut in the 1990 television series The Flash as part of the main cast portrayed by Amanda Pays.
-Pays returned to portray a different version of Tina McGee as a recurring character in The CW television series The Flash.
+Tina McGee made her live action debut in the 1990 television series The Flash as part of the main cast portrayed by Amanda Pays who later reprised the role as a recurring character in The CW television series The Flash set in a different continuity.

 Fictional character biography

-She originally received a grant from Harvard to study Wally West's metabolism.
-Her husband Jerry McGee did his own speed experiments and turned into the homicidal "Speed Demon".
-This resulted in a coma.
-Tina and Flash grew into a romantic relationship despite their age differences and Tina was legally still married at the time; she moves in with him.
+Tina McGee originally received a grant from Harvard to study Wally West's metabolism.
+Her husband Jerry McGee turned into the Speed Demon, the homicidal speedster before reforming and giving up the steroids behind the artificial speed.
+Tina and the Flash grew into a romantic relationship despite their age differences and Tina was legally still married at the time; she moves in with Wally.
 Various stresses, including Wally's domineering mother, break apart their bond.

 The Flash loses his speed due to alien influence.
 Tina leads a research project, based at the Pacific Institute, into restoring it.
 This causes Wally's speed to drastically increase, leaving a trail of destruction across the country.
-Tina teams up with her now recovered ex and Flash's older detective friend Mason.
+Tina teams up with Mason Trollbridge, her now recovered ex and the Flash's older detective friend.
 While the trio quest to find the addled Wally, Tina and Jerry get back together.

 Later, Tina and Jerry unwittingly unleash the robotic intelligence Kilg%re among their own university colleagues.
 At this point, the entity is non-violent; despite taking over many of the people at the facility, all it wanted was to deeply experience life.

-Jerry and Tina become employees at Central City's STAR Labs.
-They assist Flash multiple times, such as taking care of his injured ally, Cyborg.
+Jerry and Tina become employees at Central City's S.T.A.R.
+Labs.
+They assist the Flash multiple times, such as taking care of his injured ally Cyborg.

-Tina later becomes head of the facility.
-She heads a project to discover what had happened to the speedster-empowering 'Speed Force' with Bart Allen, who was seemingly the only surviving speedster at the time.
+Tina is later head of the facility.
+She heads a project to discover what had happened to the speedster-empowering Speed Force with Bart Allen who was seemingly the only surviving speedster at the time.

 Other versions

-In a possible future timeline observed by the time traveler Waverider, a super-powered crime lord threatens Tina McGee's life to force her husband Jerry to make anti-Flash weaponry in an attempt to draw a retired Wally West out of the Witness Protection Program.
+In a possible future timeline observed by the time traveler Waverider, a super-powered crime lord threatens Tina McGee's life to force Jerry to make anti-Flash weaponry in an attempt to draw Wally West out of the Witness Protection Program.
 In this alternate future, Tina is still working at S.T.A.R.
-Labs; her colleague, Chunk, is murdered to force her cooperation.
+Labs; her colleague Chunk is murdered to force her cooperation.